WebAhead/master-reference/coursebook/weeks-10-12/design-sprint/mentor-notes/design-thinking-talk.md

 + Put each one face-down with a different group of students
 + First student draws a picture based on the description.
 Next student writes description based on picture.
 Cycle continues through 7/8 iterations.

+### Showcase
++ Students stick pictures & description on the wall with masking tape
++ Go through each group's papers

+Lesson: without a proper line of communication, things get misinterpreted and assumptions get made

 #### Example: a doggy bike basket
 ![](./images/1-doggy-bike-basket.jpg)
 ![](./images/2-drawing.jpg)